 A comparison of pre-Covid-19 challenges and those observed during lockdowns shows that a number of challenges persisted during the lockdowns (Table 5).
-(Covid-19 challenges were extracted from exposure and sensitivity (Table 2), observations reported in Table 3 and discussion topics summarised in Appendix B.) For instance, each farming system in which labour shortage was already identified as a top-5 challenge in the pre-Covid-19 assessment (Appendix D) also reported labour issues during the lockdowns (arable system in the Altmark, the fruit & vegetables system in Mazovia, the mixed system in Northeast Romania, and the egg & broiler system in South Sweden).
-Interestingly, in three farming systems respondents reiterated their worries about climate change, i.e. in the arable system in Northeast Bulgaria, the arable system in Veenkoloniën, and the fruit & vegetables system in Mazovia, as they feared that exposure, sensitivity and impact of climate change would be much larger than from Covid-19.
+(Covid-19 challenges were extracted from exposure and sensitivity (Table 2), observations reported in Table 3 and discussion topics summarised in Annex 2.)
+For instance, each farming system in which labour shortage was already identified as a top-5 challenge in the pre-Covid-19 assessment (Annex 4) also reported labour issues during the lockdowns (arable system in the Altmark, the fruit & vegetables in Mazovian, the mixed system in Northeast Romania, and the egg & broilers system in South Sweden).
+Interestingly, in three farming systems respondents reiterated their worries about climate change, i.e. in the arable system in Northeast Bulgaria, the arable system in Veenkoloniën, and the fruit & vegetables system in Mazovian, as they feared that exposure, sensitivity and impact of climate change would be much larger than from Covid-19.
 The Covid-19 crisis also revealed a number of additional challenges (Table 5).
 These related to financial distress in the arable system in Northeast Bulgaria and mental stress in the arable system in the Altmark.
-Actors in three systems also reported problems due to collapse of agritourism activities (the hazelnut system in Lazio, the mixed system in Northeast Romania, and the arable system in the East of England), while such diversified activities were usually assumed to be less vulnerable to external shocks than agricultural production activities.
-For the mixed system in Northeast Romania and the sheep grazing system in Northeast Spain also the interrupted sales were an additional challenge.
+Actors in three systems also reported problems due to collapse of agritourism activities (the hazelnut system in Lazio, the mixed system in Northeast Romania, and the arable system in the East of England), while such diversified activities were usually assumed to be less